praveenpkay/praveenpkay.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Master's Student at the [University of Washington](https://www.washington.edu/) majoring in Data Science.
-Currently, I am working at [TerraClear Inc.](https://www.terraclear.com/) as a Software Engineering Intern with the Computer Vision and Artificial Intelligence team.
-I have a Bachelor in Technology (B.Tech) degree in Computer Science from the University of Mumbai - [K.J Somaiya College of Engineering](https://kjsce.somaiya.edu/en), India.
-Owing to my prior coursework, academic projects and industry experiences, I now have over 3 years of experience in Software Development, Machine Learning and Analytics.
-I bring to the table a blend of technical, aptitude and problem-solving skills.
+Hey, thanks for visiting my website.
+I'm Aayush - a recent (2021) graduate from the [University of Washington](https://www.washington.edu/).
+I'm a Machine Learning Engineer/Data Scientist with over two years of experience working in fast-scaling & high-performance teams.

+Currently, I am working as a Machine Learning Engineer at [Stats Perform](https://www.statsperform.com/) aiming to build a platform to help Data Scientists and AI Scientists in productionizing their models.
+I have also recently worked as a Student Researcher at Microsoft and at [TerraClear](https://www.terraclear.com/) as a Software Engineer.
+I have a Bachelor of Technology degree in Computer Science from the [University of Mumbai](https://kjsce.somaiya.edu/en).

+I'm super enthusiastic about learning new technologies and how these can be best used in my job!
+I often gravitate towards project making me think out of the box and am always up for any new and exciting opportunities coming my way.

+Oh, and also, I'm a sports buff and a HUGE Formula 1 fan.
+Hit me up if you want to talk sports, machine learning, data science, or anything fun in life! :)

 <br> <br>
 # Education
 -----